 The proof will, among other things, be in the form of recommendation letters from relevant professional bodies, evaluation of a foreign qualification by the South African Qualifications Authority (SAQA).
-The proof of your application for registration with a relevant South African body or council is also required.
+You will also have to show proof of your application for registration with a relevant South African body or council.

 The education subject matters on the critical skills list are; Agriculture, Agricultural Operations and Related Sciences, Architecture and the Built Environment, Business, Economics and Management Studies, Information Communication & Technology, Engineering, Health Professions and Related Clinical Sciences, Life and Earth Sciences, Professionals and Associate Professionals, Trades, Business Process Outsourcing, Academics and Researchers and Post-Graduates.

 There is a large number of occupations under each of these subjects.
 Please speak to your Breytenbachs consultant to find out whether your occupation is on the latest critical skills visa list.

 Right to work with the Critical Skills Visa

 You do not need to have a job offer to apply for the critical skills visa.
 However, you will have to secure a job within 12 months of moving to South Africa.